Nell Mead Logo

 Pre-operative therapy can help optimise your recovery and improve outcomes by addressing any pre-existing conditions, improving strength and range of motion, and preparing you mentally for the surgery.
 A great surgeon alone is not enough; successful pre & post-operative rehabilitation is just as important as the surgery itself.

 As skilled physiotherapist I can tailor a treatment plan to your specific needs, ensuring you achieve the best possible recovery outcome.
-I am trusted by London’s top sports doctors and orthopedic surgeons and specialise in helping patients with complex cases achieve optimal recovery.
+I am trusted by London’s top sports doctors and orthopaedic surgeons and specialise in helping patients with complex cases achieve optimal recovery.

 To book an initial assessment simply call my team on 0207 175 0150